ruchanimbalkar/countries-app-fall-2025/version-3/README.md

 ## 👋 Welcome!

-In Version 3, you’ll upgrade your project to connect with a real backend!
+In Version 3, you’ll upgrade your project to connect with a real API!

-Instead of storing data in local storage, you'll now store and retrieve data from a backend that’s provided for you.
+Instead of storing data in local storage, you'll now store and retrieve data from an API that’s provided for you.
 This version introduces how a frontend communicates with a backend using HTTP requests.

 You’ll use the Fetch API to send and receive data — a critical skill for building real-world apps.